SNAPWERK/duplizieren-von-beitraegen-und-seiten/README.md

 So funktioniert's:

 1. In den Beiträgen und Seiten erscheint unter dem Beitragsname/Seitennamen ein Link zum 'Duplizieren'.

-1. In 'Edit Posts'/'Edit Pages', you can click on 'Clone' link below the post/page title: this will immediately create a copy and return to the list.

 2. Durch anklicken von mehreren Seiten, können Beiträge und Seiten gleichzeitig dupliziert werden.